CBD Vaping Guide

 Why Vaping is safer than Smoking?

 During vaporization the raw material is not destroyed as there is no combustion, just evaporation at a far lower temperature.
-The plant fibres release cannabinoids into the air, but also manage to keep them intact.
+Thanks to the vapour passing through the plant fibres, cannabinoids are released into the air, but it also manages to keep them intact.
 In fact, the active substances (cannabinoids, terpenes and flavonoids) are contained within the resin of the leaves and flowers and, thanks to the heat, they transform into vapour and can be inhaled in its entirety, without leaving any ash or releasing any toxic substances.
 In fact, when vaporized, cannabis releases a vapour composed of 95% of the active cannabinoids, without any destruction.

 Smoke is produced by the combustion of leaves.
 Once plants are dried out, they burn entirely, leaving just ashes and releasing some substances into the air, such as THC and CBD.
 But at the same time, it also releases many other toxins.
 By analysing the smoke released by a joint, it was found that only the 12% of it was composed of cannabinoids, and all the remaining parts were just toxic substances of combustion such as carbon dioxide (CO2), carbon monoxide, nitric acid, hydrocarbons, and carbonyl compounds, which are all harmful for our body.